This article contains affiliate links — if you buy through them, we may earn a commission at no extra cost to you.

 - Patreon creators — Often the bleeding edge for unique monster designs and setting-specific factions.

 The full STL sources guide covers all of these with a breakdown of what you actually get for the price.
+If you also run Warhammer 40K and want printer recommendations specific to heroic-scale batch army printing, the best resin printer for Warhammer 40K guide has a separate breakdown for that use case.

 Frequently Asked Questions